techidaily/site-ai-video-editing/source/_posts/updated-2024-approved-how-to-zoom-in-discord.md

 There could also be a scenario where you have excessive zoom in effect, and you need to zoom out for better readability.
 Similarly, if you have pressed the wrong shortcuts accidentally and the screen on Discord has zoomed in, you have to zoom out to bring the screen to its original state.
 We will illustrate how to zoom out in Discord as well for computer, smartphone, and online users.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://ai-video-editing.techidaily.com/1713962091636-updated-discover-the-best-video-frame-rate-converters-for-smooth-playback-including-online-and-offline-options-learn-how-to-convert-frame-rates-for-free-and/"><u>Updated Discover the Best Video Frame Rate Converters for Smooth Playback, Including Online and Offline Options.
-Learn How to Convert Frame Rates for Free and Elevate Your Video Quality with These Top 8 Tools for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-are-you-looking-for-the-best-video-marketing-agency-to-help-your-business-grow-exponentially-with-engaging-video-content-here-is-how-to-find-a-high-qual/"><u>New Are You Looking for the Best Video Marketing Agency to Help Your Business Grow Exponentially with Engaging Video Content?
-Here Is How to Find a High-Quality Video Marketing Company that Takes Your Videos to the Next Level</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-have-you-ever-tried-davinci-resolve-for-creating-a-motion-blur-effect-read-this-article-to-discover-how-to-use-davinci-resolve-motion-blur-with-the-/"><u>Updated Have You Ever Tried DaVinci Resolve for Creating a Motion Blur Effect?
-Read This Article to Discover How to Use DaVinci Resolve Motion Blur with the Help of Detailed Instructions</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/2024-approved-the-availability-of-the-slow-motion-feature-on-the-iphone-is-often-debated-this-article-will-guide-you-on-how-to-slow-down-a-video-on-iphone.m/"><u>2024 Approved The Availability of the Slow-Motion Feature on the iPhone Is Often Debated.
-This Article Will Guide You on How to Slow Down a Video on iPhone</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/how-to-merge-audio-and-video-in-vlc-media-player-for-2024/"><u>How to Merge Audio and Video in VLC Media Player for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/1713951248361-the-glitch-filter-is-similar-to-an-error-or-a-distorted-effect-in-the-video-the-article-enables-the-users-to-get-the-vhs-filter-in-one-of-their-travel-video/"><u>The Glitch Filter Is Similar to an Error or a Distorted Effect in the Video.
-The Article Enables the Users to Get the VHS Filter in One of Their Travel Videos and Instagram Accounts for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/1713953882968-updated-step-by-step-to-rotate-videos-using-obs-for-2024/"><u>Updated Step by Step to Rotate Videos Using OBS for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/2024-approved-while-emojis-have-high-end-credibility-towards-different-media-utilities-people-also-ask-about-ways-and-methods-to-add-emoji-to-iphone-be-here/"><u>2024 Approved While Emojis Have High End Credibility Towards Different Media Utilities, People Also Ask About Ways and Methods to Add Emoji to iPhone.
-Be Here to Get the Easiest Solutions to the Query</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/2024-approved-what-is-the-best-filmora-slideshow-templates-experts-choice/"><u>2024 Approved What Is the Best Filmora Slideshow Templates?
-Experts Choice</u></a></li>
-<li><a href="https://fox-http.techidaily.com/prime-portfolio-exceptional-webcam-supports-for-2024/"><u>Prime Portfolio  Exceptional Webcam Supports for 2024</u></a></li>
-<li><a href="https://tiktok-video-recordings.techidaily.com/in-2024-transforming-ordinary-to-extraordinary-edit-tiktok-vids-on-mac/"><u>In 2024, Transforming Ordinary to Extraordinary  Edit TikTok Vids on Mac</u></a></li>
-<li><a href="https://ai-editing-video.techidaily.com/how-to-merge-videos-in-handbrake-expectation-vs-reality-for-2024/"><u>How to Merge Videos in HandBrake?
-Expectation Vs. Reality for 2024</u></a></li>
-<li><a href="https://fake-location.techidaily.com/spoofing-life360-how-to-do-it-on-tecno-spark-20-drfone-by-drfone-virtual-android/"><u>Spoofing Life360 How to Do it on Tecno Spark 20? | Dr.fone</u></a></li>
-<li><a href="https://pokemon-go-android.techidaily.com/in-2024-how-can-i-catch-the-regional-pokemon-without-traveling-on-google-pixel-8-pro-drfone-by-drfone-virtual-android/"><u>In 2024, How Can I Catch the Regional Pokémon without Traveling On Google Pixel 8 Pro | Dr.fone</u></a></li>
-<li><a href="https://discord-videos.techidaily.com/new-in-2024-bringing-voice-to-discord-chats-the-tts-journey/"><u>[New] In 2024, Bringing Voice to Discord Chats  The TTS Journey</u></a></li>
-<li><a href="https://youtube-clips.techidaily.com/decoding-your-path-to-prominence-on-youtube-for-2024/"><u>Decoding Your Path to Prominence on YouTube for 2024</u></a></li>
-<li><a href="https://review-topics.techidaily.com/how-to-transfer-data-from-iphone-xs-max-to-other-iphone-drfone-by-drfone-transfer-data-from-ios-transfer-data-from-ios/"><u>How To Transfer Data From iPhone XS Max To Other iPhone? | Dr.fone</u></a></li>
-<li><a href="https://some-tips.techidaily.com/in-2024-skype-soundtrack-hub-finding-the-right-tones-online/"><u>In 2024, Skype Soundtrack Hub  Finding the Right Tones Online</u></a></li>
-<li><a href="https://twitter-videos.techidaily.com/updated-in-2024-twitvid-mover-iphone-video-transfer-tool/"><u>[Updated] In 2024, TwitVid Mover  IPhone Video Transfer Tool</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"